akazukin5151/approportionment/webui/ROADMAP.md

+# fix

+popup too high when chart is partially cut off at the bottom (when document is scrolled at the top)

+---

+1. disable real time progress bar
+2. run
+3. enable progress bar
+4. run
+5. no progress bar appears

+---

+1. set n voters to 1000 (or something that takes long enough)
+2. run (run button disabled now)
+3. change a setting (eg method)
+4. run button pulses (despite not clickable and still running)

+---

+- when popup is covering load example button, hovering the button causes the highlight to show over the popup, despite having a lower z index

 # refactor

 real time progress bar has significant overhead when there are many voters. either disable it by default or reduce overhead